arjun-g-krishna/i-recon/README.md

 ```bash
   pip install -r requirements.txt
 ```
-> Replace "key.json" at line 14 in counter.py with the path to your firebase admin credentials json file.
+> Replace "key.json" at line 14 in counter.py with the path to your firebase admin credentials json file and replace #### at line 15 with your firebase realtime database URL.

-Run the program
+<br> Run the program

 ```bash
   python3 counter.py